How to Register for New York State Sales Tax

 If you plan to operate your business locations as separate business entities, you need to file an application for a separate Certificate of Authority for each location.

 If you will have multiple locations, and you plan to operate them as one business, you can register all the locations using the NYS License Center.
 We will process your application and send you a Certificate of Authority for each location, all containing the same sales tax identification number.

 If you are already a registered vendor and you are going to open an additional location, you can choose to combine your sales information and file a consolidated return.
 When adding a new location, you need to provide your current sales tax identification number along with the address of your additional location.

-If you used the NYS License Center to apply for your Certificate of Authority, you should also use it to register an additional location, you can send a letter or Form DTF-17-ATT, Schedule of Business Locations for a Consolidated Filer, containing the information to:
+If you used the NYS License Center to apply for your Certificate of Authority, you should also use it to register an additional location.
+Alternatively, you can send a letter or Form DTF-17-ATT, Schedule of Business Locations for a Consolidated Filer, containing the information to:

 NYS TAX DEPARTMENT